-- If you will be meeting at the church, who will contact the office assistant (515-244-8603 x107 / email@example.com) to make a room reservation request?
+- If you will be meeting at the church, who will contact the office assistant, Jane White, (515-244-8603 x107 / firstname.lastname@example.org) to make a room reservation request?
 If you are meeting during a time that the church isn’t regularly open, someone will need to be assigned an access key to the church and be trained on how to lock up the building.
-The office assistant can help you with this step.
+Jane can help you with this step.

 - How are you going to spread the word about your new group?
 (See below for some ideas.)

 The next step would be to contact the appropriate staff person, who can offer further suggestions for getting established and to let you know if they are aware of others who might be interested.